Trades and Industrial Programs

-This seven-part course discusses the elements and applications of electricity that are common to any industrial facility.
-In strict accordance with the Occupation Safety and Health Administration (OSHA) and National Electric Code, this course will introduce aspiring maintenance mechanics students to electrical theory with an emphasis in those energy sources developed for commercial and manufacturing use.
+This course is the study of the elements and applications of electricity that are common to any industrial facility.
+In strict accordance with the Occupation Safety and Health Administration (OSHA) and National Electric Code (NEC), this course will introduce students to electrical theory with an emphasis in those energy sources developed for commercial and manufacturing use.
 Students will utilize mathematical skills to calculate values and solve electrical based problems and scenarios.
 Additional topics include troubleshooting and installing complex control circuits.

-This course is the study of industrial bearings, industrial drive gears and gear systems, shaft joining and coupling devices.
+This course is the study of industrial bearings, industrial drive gears and gear systems, belt and chain drives, shaft joining and coupling devices.
 Students will focus on the operation, maintenance, and safety of power transmission systems and devices.

 Programmable Logic Controllers

-This course presents basic concepts and applications of PLC’s such as the PLC language, performing installation and diagnostic functions, using program tools, basic communications and logic operations.
-The practical instruction of this course is performed with Allen Bradley equipment and RSLogix software, both of which are predominantly used within the manufacturing industry.
+This course presents basic concepts and applications of PLCs such as language, performing installation and diagnostic functions, using programming tools, basic communications, and logic operations.
+The practical instructions of this course are performed with Allen Bradley equipment and RSLogix software, both of which are predominantly used within the manufacturing industry.

 Education is the most important investment you can make in your future.
 There is a financial plan available for everyone, including a broad range of financial assistance options.
 Visit SJVC’s Net Price Calculator to get personalized information on college costs and financial aid.
-Check out SJVC’s Consumer Information to learn about program costs by campus and credential level.
-You also can talk to an Admissions Representative to discuss the costs of your chosen program, and schedule an appointment with an experienced Financial Aid Officer.
+Check out SJVC’s Academic Catalog to learn about program costs by campus and credential level.
+You also can talk to an Admissions Advisor to discuss the costs of your chosen program and schedule an appointment with an experienced Financial Aid Officer.
 Student loans, grants, and scholarships are available to those who qualify.